-There is currently a lack of dedicated bicycle lanes, bike racks or off road pathways within the downtown with the exception of the riverfront parks.
-There is however, an extensive system of bike routes and trails within the Greater Bangor Region, in the more rural areas of Old Town and around the University of Maine Orono campus which the downtown could connect to.
+There is currently a lack of dedicated bicycle lanes, bike racks and off-road trails within the downtown, with the exception of the riverfront parks.
+There is however, an extensive system of bike routes and trails within the Greater Bangor Region, in the more rural areas of Old Town and around the University of Maine campus which the downtown could connect to.